TechnicalTierra/RuckerTierra/README.md

 - 👋 Hi, I’m @RuckerTierra.
 - 👀 I’m interested in ...
 Web Development and CyberSecurity.
 - 🌱 I’m currently learning ...
-Full (MERN) stack Web Development via CodingPhase, Leon Noel's #100devs (free) bootcamp, #CodingPhase, and Scrimba.
+Responsive HTML Emails, and Full (MERN) stack Web Development via CodingPhase, Leon Noel's #100devs (free) bootcamp, and Scrimba.
 - 💞️ I’m looking to collaborate on ...
 JavaScript projects!
 - 📫 How to reach me ... via email (on my portfolio or twitter DM, but I only go on Twitter a few times a month).